rbawden/discourse-mt-test-sets/README.md

 ## News

 - 14/07/2021 - v2 of the dataset is out.
-This version corrects a slight imbalance in the pronoun types of the anaphora set
+This version corrects a slight imbalance in the pronoun types of the anaphora set (example #40 has been modified to correct this)

 ## Overview of the test sets